DataDog/hiring-engineers/answers.md

 ### What is an agent?

+How I'd answer "What is an agent?" varies slightly depending on the audience.

 **Executive explanation:** DataDog's agent is a light-weight service that runs on each of your systems, collecting configurable metrics, and sending them to DataDog's hosted service to display shareable,